seeq12/seeq-clustering/README.md

 ## User Installation

 The latest source code of the project can be found [here](https://github.com/seeq12/seeq-clustering).
 The code is published as a courtesy to the user, and it does not imply any obligation for support from the publisher.
-For proper installation, follow these steps exactly.
+After ensuring that [Add-on tools are enabled](https://seeq.atlassian.net/wiki/spaces/KB/pages/961675391/Add-on+Tool+Administration+and+Development#Add-on-Tools-appear-in-an-%E2%80%9CAdd-ons%E2%80%9D-group-on-the-Seeq-Tools-panel.-These-tools-typically-open-an-appmode-SDL-notebook) in the Seeq server, follow the outlined steps below exactly.

 1. Create a **new** Seeq Data Lab project and open the **Terminal** window
 2. Clone the seeq-clustering repository, run `git clone https://github.com/seeq12/seeq-clustering.git`
+3. Navigate into the `seeq-clustering` directory (`cd seeq-clustering`) and install requirements `pip install -r requirements.txt`
-3. Move two files (cut and paste, or download directly and move) `Clustering.py` and `_Clustering_config.py` to the external calculation folder on the machine where Seeq server is running (typically `'D:/Seeq/plugins/external-calculation/python/user/'` or similar)
+4. Move two files (cut and paste, or download directly and move) `Clustering.py` and `_Clustering_config.py` to the external calculation folder on the machine where Seeq server is running (typically `'D:/Seeq/plugins/external-calculation/python/user/'` or similar)
-4. In command line on the computer or server running Seeq (*not* seeq data lab terminal), navigate to the external calculation python folder (using the example from above): `cd D:/Seeq/plugins/external-calculation/python/user/`
+5. In command line on the computer or server running Seeq (*not* seeq data lab terminal), navigate to the external calculation python folder (using the example from above): `cd D:/Seeq/plugins/external-calculation/python/user/`
-5. Configure the location (on machine running Seeq Server) where clustering models will be stored.
+6. Configure the location (on machine running Seeq Server) where clustering models will be stored.
 Run `python _Clustering_config.py clusteringModelsPath` The default is to store the models in the same location as dir as Clustering.py, *i.e.* `D:/Seeq/plugins/external-calculation/python/user/` in this example.
 If you wish to store your models elsewhere, and you have the required permissions Assuming you have permissions to access the path, this can be done by running `python _Clustering_config.py clusteringModelsPath <yourpathhere>`

 If you are unable to run `python _Clustering_config.py` (*e.g.* if you do not have python installed on the Seeq server host machine), see [manual instructions](#manual-external-calc-clustering-config)

-6. Follow the instructions in external-calc readme (typically located `~/D:/ProgramData/Seeq/data/plugins/external-calculation/python/readme.html`) to install `hdbscan`.
+7. Follow the instructions in external-calc readme (typically located `~/D:/ProgramData/Seeq/data/plugins/external-calculation/python/readme.html`) to install `hdbscan`.
 Here is an exceprt from the readme, explaining how to do this:

 	*Installation of additional libraries can be done by executing the following steps:*